 If you would like more information about sibling contact, there’s a number of organisations and people who can help you…

-Who Cares?
-Scotland provides professional, independent advocacy services in most local authority areas in Scotland.
-Advocacy is an equal partnership between young people and their Who Cares?
-Scotland worker.
+Advocacy is an equal partnership between young people and their advocacy worker.
 The worker develops a trusting relationship with the young person, and helps them to have their say and understand what they want to say.
-A worker can help a young person speak to their Social Worker and Children’s Panel Member – or their carers and teachers.
+Advocacy can help a young person speak to important decision-makers, such as their social worker or children’s panel member.
 Advocacy is a way of helping children and young people understand their rights.
-Visit the Who Cares?
-Scotland website for more information.

 Scottish Child Law Centre